Theo-Farnole/Unity-SceneBrowser/README.md

 1. In Unity, open **Window** -> **Package Manager**.
 2. Press the **+** button, choose "**Add package from git URL...**"
 3. Enter "https://github.com/Theo-Farnole/Unity-SceneBrowser.git#main" and press **Add**.

+## Usage

+Open the window by selecting Tools → Scene Browser in the Unity toolbar.